Last update: 24 July 2017

 Deja-Vu's final guitarist was Clive Osborn, an excellent musician would later feature on three tracks from my unreleased Painting Imperfect Pictures CD.
 Clive brought a harder edge to the band, transforming it from neo-Genesis widdling into a tighter and significantly better act.
 We continued to work together on other projects, including the Mellotron CD, Rime Of The Ancient Sampler, and the infamous Clive's Wedding, with me wearing a scarlet satin basque, high heels, panties, and... a saxophone.

 In 1997 I was approached by Pawel Achtel, a Polish/Australian who had heard a couple of the tracks composed for Pictures at a studio in Sydney.
 He asked me to create a soundtrack for his Aliens Of The Sea project, and I was delighted to do so.
-Pawel proved to be very flexible, and we worked closely using pictures-for-sound techniques as well as the more orthodox sound-for-picture.
 Combining synths, percussion, and Clive's excellent guitar work, we managed to avoid the 'aimless twiddling over A minor' that characterises so much modern soundtrack music.

-Since 2007, I have been the keyboard player in the Pink Floyd trubute band, The Floyd Effect.
-We perform in theatres right across England and Wales, and have headlined numerous tribute festivals over the years.
+There have been numerous other projects but, since 2007, I have also been the keyboard player in the Pink Floyd trubute band, The Floyd Effect.
+We perform in theatres across England and Wales, and have headlined numerous tribute festivals over the years.
 TFE is packed with top-class musicians and vocalists and has proved to be very rewarding.
 What's more, nobody has punched anybody yet.
 Hopefully, you'll have the opportunity to come to see us, and to say "hello".